vvanouytsel/jetspotter/docs/configuration.md

 // ENV_VARIABLE_NAME DEFAULT_VALUE
 ```

 In order to access the configuration web interface, you need to authenticate.
-By default the `admin` user and `jetspotter` are used.
+By default the `admin` user and `jetspotter` password are used.
 You can change the password by setting the `AUTH_PASSWORD` environment variable.

 ```go
 {%